camunda-community-hub/camunda-8-examples/payment-example-process-application/kube/README.md

-# Tutorial: Deploying an Application on C8 Platform
+# Tutorial: Deploying an Application on C8 Platform (kubernetes)

 ## Introduction

 In this tutorial, we'll walk you through deploying an application on the C8 platform using Kubernetes.
-We'll cover both local deployment with Kind and deployment with EKS.

 ## Prerequisites